boxedworks/ai-osrs-p/readme.md

 - Gary
 - Bob
 - Larry
+- Gobln <sub>(*Spelled wrong on purpose.
+This character is a WIP.)</sub>
 ### Hidden Characters
 "Hidden" characters will only appear if included in a prompt.
 - Man

 ## Locations
-Include a location in a prompt to force the location of a generated scene.
+Include a location's name in a prompt to force the location of a generated scene.

 > Example: !prompt Bob does Law runs at Entrana.